koboldpress/black-flag-docs/changelogs/game-masters-guide.md

-# Tales of the Valiant Game Masters Guide Change Log
+---
+layout: page
+title: Game Master’s Guide Changelog
+permalink: /changelogs/game-masters-guide
+---

 ** Note **: This module was released on v1.0.055 of the Black Flag System.
 As this system is still under development, some issues/bugs may appear in the content.
 If you happen to find any issues/bugs in this module, please report them to https://support.koboldpress.com/ with the following information.